 Women who may become pregnant, pregnant women and nursing mothers do not consume fish that contain high levels of mercury (eg. shark, swordfish, mackerel royal or golden snapper) but to consume preferably fish with lower mercury content (Eg. Tuna, shrimp, salmon, sea bass and hake).

 Toxicity of omega-6 fatty acids

 People with seizure disorders should not eat omega-6 fatty acids because according to some reports, these supplements (e.g. evening primrose oil) cause seizures.
-Borage oil, and possibly other sources of gamma linolenic acid (GLA), should not be consumed during pregnancy as they can be harmful to the foetus and cause premature birth.
+Borage oil, and possibly other sources of gamma-linolenic acid (GLA), should not be consumed during pregnancy as they can be harmful to the fetus and cause premature birth.

-It should avoid consumption of GLA higher in quantities greater than 3000 mg / day.
+It should avoid consumption of GLA higher in quantities greater than 3000 mg/day.
 Indeed, this stage, the production of arachidonic acid (AA) increases, which may increase the inflammation.
-Side effects of evening primrose oil include headache, abdominal pain, nausea and loose stools.
-Animal studies have shown that omega-6 fatty acids (linoleic acid and arachidonic acid), such that the fat contained in corn oil, favouring the development of tumour cells prostate.
+Side effects of evening primrose oil include headache, abdominal pain, nausea, and loose stools.
+Animal studies have shown that omega-6 fatty acids (linoleic acid and arachidonic acid), such that the fat contained in corn oil, favoring the development of tumor cells prostate.
 More research is needed to evaluate the effects on the development of cancer in humans.

 Because of the risk of drug interactions, you should consult a physician prior to taking dietary supplements.

 It has been suggested that the amount of vitamin E necessary increases the consumption of acid polyunsaturated fats.